-Table 1 Principal ac impact indi Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period Indicators for social and e mployee, respect for human righ its, anti-corruption and anti-bribery matters Social and employee matters 10.
-Violations of UN Global Compact principles and Organiza- tion for Economic Coopera- tion and Develop- ment (OECD) Guidelines for Multi- national Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 1.2% (coverage 56%) 0.85% (coverage 62%) Sustainalytics is the primary data source for this indicator.
-Storebrand will also make our own evaluations of identified breaches based on additional data providers try to engage with the companies to encourage corrective actions, and as a last resort exclude the company.
+Table 1 Principal a impact ind Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period Indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Social and employee matters 10.
+Violations of UN Glob- al Compact principles and Organ- iza- tion for Economic Coopera- tion and Develop- ment (OECD) Guidelines for Multi- national Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.34% (coverage 67%) 1.03% (coverage 57.67%) 1.2% (coverage 56%) One investee company is not flagged for violation in 2024 according to Sustainalytics, hence the number has decreased.
+Sustainalytics is the primary data source for this indicator.
+Storebrand will also make our own evaluations of identified breaches based on additional data providers, try to engage with the companies to encourage corrective actions, and as a last resort exclude the company.
 In addition, we conduct additional in-house research and assessments in cases when information from data providers is missing, which may result in a risk-based sale of assets.
 Metric expressed as a percentage of total AUM.
-Actions taken: Norm-based exclusions: Storebrand AM aims to not invest in companies that contribute to serious and systematic breaches of international law and human rights as well as for othe environmental and governance criteria.
+Actions taken: Norm-based exclusions: Storebrand AM aims to not invest in companies that contribute to serious and systematic breaches of international law and human rights as well as for other environmental and governance criteria.
 See exclusion policy here.
 Companies will be excluded if the breaches are considered severe and the risk of a breach re-occurring is assessed as high.
-This has beet the practice at Storebrand since 2005.
-The list of companies excluded as of December 2023 can be found here.
+This has been the practice at Storebrand since 2005.
+In 2024, we excluded 24 companies related to human rights issues.
+This includes ten exclusions under our criteria for human rights and international humanitarian law.
+The list of companies excluded as of December 2024 can be found here.
+We have also excluded (pre-investment screening) fourteen companies in connection to human rights in high-risk countries.
 In line with Storebrand Asset Management's PAI statement, our methodology is to identify PAI laggards (red), PAI intermediate performers (yellow) and PAI leaders (green).
-We have done an initial gap analysis and assessed the data quality of all the PAI indicators, including whether we deem the data coverage to be of good quality and coverage, in order to be able to assess companies as red/ yellow/green.
-We have identified red-flagged companies for some of the PAI indicators, including PAI 10, and this information on red flags has been made available to the portfolio managers.
+We have continued to assess the data quality of all the PAI indicators, including whether we deem the data coverage to be of good quality and coverage, in order to be able to assess companies as red/yellow/green.
+We have identified red-flagged companies for some of the PAI indicators, including those based on the PAI 10 indicators, and this information on red flags has been made available to the portfolio managers.
 Risk-based sale of assets: We started implementing a risk-based sale of assets based on this PAI at the end of 2021 for certain high-risk sectors after identifying risk of forced labor in supply chains as a particularly severe salient issue.
 This has resulted in the exclusion of three companies so far.
-Out of the PAI red-flagged companies, two companies were identified in our actively managed funds, and these two companies have also been subject to engagement.
-For more information on how our engagements during the reference period were linked to the PAIs, see the online engagement dashboard on our website: Active ownership - www.storebrand.com Planned actions: Ensuring continued compliance with our exclusion criterion and standards.
-The red flagged companies will be reviewed and further actions to mitigate the risk/impact will be considered during the reference period.
-No companies flagged
+Our total ongoing engagements for social issues and human rights during the reference period were 374, 300 of which were linked to PAI 10 - Violations of UN Global Compact principles and OECD guidelines.
+For more information on how our engagements during the reference period were linked to the PAIs, see the online engagement dashboard on our websit